 One thing’s for sure: the water started rising on Aug.
 14, 1939.
 By that time Dugmar GC had been thoroughly disposed of.

 Mahar didn’t long enjoy his share of the $179,042.
 He died of a massive cerebral hemorrhage just six weeks after the judgment came down.
 He was 52 years old.
-Duggan lived a while longer, became a member of Longmeadow and Springfield country clubs, succeeded Mahar as president of Chapman Valve, and made a name for himself as a philanthropist and Democratic Party bigwig, though he never stood for office.
+Duggan lived a while longer.
+He became a member of Longmeadow and Springfield country clubs.
+Duggan would succeed Mahar as president of Chapman Valve and make a name for himself as a philanthropist and Democratic Party bigwig, though he never stood for office.
 He too suffered a debilitating cerebral hemorrhage, in 1953, and died a year later at the age of 65.

-The Quabbin Reservoir project was originally budgeted at $65 million and, amazing though it may seem to educated observers of Massachusetts’ infamous public works scene, the job was completed under budget.
+The Quabbin Reservoir project was originally budgeted at $65 million.
+Amazing though it may seem to educated observers of Massachusetts’ infamous public works scene, the job was completed under budget.
 A mere $54 million was spent, thanks to depressed labor costs and federal grants.

 “So, paying Duggan and Mahar was a drop in the bucket,” Greene notes.
 “Even so, that was taxpayer money.
 Their attitude was, ‘We’ll do this, have a good time and if things work out, we’ll make some money on it.’ ”